 Seattle Education Access provides higher education advocacy and opportunity to young people struggling to overcome poverty and adversity throughout King County.

-To provide the personal attention, mentoring, technical assistance, and moral support that marginalized youth need to navigate the complex systems of higher education and financial aid.
+• To provide the personal attention, mentorship, technical assistance, and moral support that low-income young people need to navigate the complex systems of higher education and financial aid.

 In the inherent worth and dignity of each human being.

-That every person is responsible for his or her own life.
+That every person is the expert on their own life.

-We measure the success of our organization by the success and well-being of our students.
+That the success of our organization is measured by the well-being and success of our students.